Ruhollah Khomeini's return to Iran: The flight

 including Sadeq Tabatabaei, Sadegh Khalkhali as well as 120 international journalists including Peter Scholl-Latour.
 The presence of journalists was in part to ensure the safety of the plane from being attacked.

 Journalist Peter Jennings asked Ayatollah Khomeini how he felt about returning to Iran after fifteen years.
-Khomeini answered "Nothing" (Hichi).
+Khomeini answered "Nothing" (هیچی).
 Khomeini's statement attracted much attention, and its meaning has been heavily disputed.
 Some of Khomeini's critics have claimed his response demonstrated apathy towards Iran and its people.
 Others have interpreted his response as inspired by Ibn Arabi's philosophy of the Perfect Man, and Shia mysticism, arguing that Khomeini was attempting to reach a perfect emotionless state, like that of the Mahdi.